 Finally is the companion spreadsheet to Raymer's new book Simplified Aircraft Design for Homebuilders and includes sizing, range, and performance calculations as well as a weight & balance spreadsheet.
 This spreadsheet is shareware, so please mail in the requested fee unless you have purchased this book.
 After that is an AIAA paper describing the spreadsheet.

 Click below to download.
 To download source, click then use `File-Save As'

-For a real design and sizing program, check out RDS.
+For a real aircraft design and analysis program, check out RDSwin